 Welcome to Aylesbury Vale Academy!

-We look forward to welcoming all year 6 pupils starting at the Academy in September 2019 to a Year 6 transition Day in July 2019.
-The date is yet to be confirmed, but watch this space!
+We look forward to welcoming all year 6 pupils starting at the Academy in September 2019 to a Year 6 Transition Day and Evening on the 3rd July 2019.

 The transition day will hopefully really help students understand what it means to be an excellent student at the Aylesbury Vale Academy.

 We asked our current year 7 students to think of some questions they wanted an answer to before joining AVA…

 1. How will I ever find my way around such a big school?!

 It is quite scary at first when you see such a big building and are expected to find your way around.
 Just remember that everyone else in the school experienced this challenge when they first joined the Aylesbury Vale Academy and you can ask and teacher or student how to get somewhere.

 Top tip: The classrooms on each floor are in one big square so you can keep going around until you find your classroom!